breizhmg/dap-py/docs/Dap_py.md

 #### `a2e.setup_cert_auth(username=None, password=None)`

 Similar to the method above, but will request a certificate instead of basic authentication.
 The certificate is stored in a file named `.<host name>.cert`, for example `.a2e.energy.gov.cert`.
+Returns whether or not a valid certificate was created.

 #### `a2e.setup_two_factor_auth(username=None, password=None, authcode=None)`

 Similar to the method above, but uses two-factor authentication.
 The authcode is the 6-digit password code from Google Authenticator.
 This is the highest authentication level available.
 The again stores the certificate in a `.<host name>.cert` file.
+Returns whether or not a valid certificate was created.

 ### Searching for Files